Israeli Pearl Couscous Salad with Feta and Mint

-Although you could add just about any mix of vegetables to an Israeli couscous salad and have it turn out nicely, I am especially fond of the Mediterranean-inspired blend that we have happening in today’s recipe.
+Although you could add just about any mix of vegetables to a pearl couscous salad and have it turn out nicely, I am especially fond of the Mediterranean-inspired blend that we have happening in today’s recipe.
 Juicy cherry tomatoes and crisp cucumber sing of summer, and peppery arugula gives the Israeli couscous salad backbone and bite.

-What truly makes this Israeli couscous salad beam, however, is the feta and mint.
+What truly makes the pearl couscous salad beam, however, are the feta and mint.
 Promise me you will not skip these two.
 The feta is creamy and satisfying, and the fresh mint makes the Israeli couscous salad taste alive.

 This Israeli couscous salad recipe can stand alone as a light lunch or summer side dish.
 To make it more substantial, I like to beef (er, bean?) it up with chickpeas, or add good-quality canned tuna.
 Don’t squirm, tuna skeptics—the lemony paprika dressing in this salad is a fantastic pairing with the fish, and it’s an easy, affordable source of protein too.

-I found that one batch of this Israeli couscous salad recipe (with 7 ounces of tuna) was the perfect amount for four lunches.
+I found that one batch of this pearl couscous salad recipe, with 7 ounces of tuna added, was the perfect amount for four lunches.
 Make it tonight and feel the love from the refrigerator all week long!

 Israeli Couscous Salad with Feta and Mint